 5 Common Sexual Insecurities and How to Overcome Them

-Fortunately, you’re not the first person—you won’t be the last, either—to have some sexual self-doubts.
-Anything you’re insecure about, millions of people have been insecure about before you, so solutions and coping strategies have already been long established.
+Fortunately, you’re not the first person (or guy), and you won’t be the last, either, to have some sexual self-doubts.
+Anything you’re insecure about, millions of people have been insecure about before you, so if you recognize the signs, there are solutions and coping strategies that have already been long established.

 Unfortunately, sexual insecurities are numerous, but here are strategies to overcome five of the most common issues people worry about:

-Penis size is one of the top insecurities among men, even those who are generously endowed.
-Probably since the beginning of human history, penis size has been representative of a man’s power, dominance and masculinity.
+Penis size is one of the top sexual insecurities among men, even those who are generously endowed.
+Probably since the beginning of human history, penis size has been representative of a guy and his power, dominance and masculinity.
 Some men worry their penis is too small to satisfy their partners, or that their partners may regard them as less masculine for having an average or small penis.

 Ironically, most men who fret about having a small penis usually have an average-sized penis—and that’s perfectly fine.
 Even if your penis is smaller than average, you can still satisfy your partner by performing oral sex, trying positions that penetrate more deeply or using penis extenders that add extra inches.

 This one is a particular obstacle for people at the extremes: people who have had no or very little sex, or people who have been very sexually active for a long time.
-You may think that a lack of experience equates to a lack of skill, but that’s not true.
+You may think that a lack of experience equates to a lack of skill and that the signs might be obvious, but that’s not true.
 On the other hand, people with more experience may worry they’ll be judged for “promiscuity.”

 If your partner is making snap judgments about your life choices, you may want to reconsider further interaction with them.
 It’s important to remember that sexual experience is always relative.
 You can never assume that your partner has had more or less experience than you.
 Discuss it.